International Sim Cards and Mobile Phones

 Tip: Once you return from studying abroad, you no longer need your SIM card, and chances are that there is a small amount of credit still loaded on the card.
 Don’t throw them away!
-If you’re in the UK, visit GetPoundsBack.co.uk or SellYourCredit.com and get 60% of the value left on the card in cash, or donate the remaining balance to JustTextGiving.
-If you use an Android device, you can use your credit towards a purchase in the Google Play store.
+You can donate the remaining balance to JustTextGiving, or if you use an Android device, you can use your credit towards a purchase in the Google Play store.

 How would you use a SIM Card?
 If you were a …